OpenDataNode/poc-harvester-app/README.md

 First run of the script will download all rows of CKAN datastore resource and save them to CSV file specified in -f option.
 Subsequent runs will download and save only records which changed since last run.

 Note: Internal CKAN IDs (column '_id') can be seen on catalogue but are skipped in local copy of data.

+# Licensing

+This proof-of-concept code is licensed as follows:

+- t-generatedToRelational DPU is licensed under LGPLv3 (see (./t-generatedToRelational/LICENSE) file)
+- harvesting application is licensed under Simplified BSD license (see (./test_app/LICENSE) file)